 Over the years, the trucking industry has remained one of the largest and most important economic engines in the United States.
-Without it, we wouldn’t be able to transport raw materials, consumer goods, medications, or the essential supplies for natural disasters.
-Manufacturers would not be able to supply the quantities of goods needed to serve their customers.
+Without it, the transportation of raw materials, consumer goods, medications, and essential supplies for natural disasters would be near impossible.
+Retailers wouldn’t be able to supply the quantities of goods needed to serve their customers, and manufacturers would have to charge higher prices to accommodate for the supply & demand fluctuations.
 Thus, a huge amount of reliance is placed on trucking since it’s one of few ways available to transport goods.

 Truck Drivers are a Huge Factor

-Starting the wheels of progress without a strong foundation of assets and man-power to do the job can be quite challenging.
-Similarly, the economy struggles to move up and to the right without a strong infrastructure in place to keep things moving.
-With all of the effort going into creating and maintaining a larger driver pool and enabling them to maximize miles on the road, it’s important to recognize the part truck drivers have in making the whole thing work.
+Without drivers, the economy would struggle to keep up with the demand for goods.
+With all of the effort going into creating and maintaining a larger driver pool and enabling drivers to maximize miles on the road, it’s important to recognize the role truck drivers have in making the whole thing work.

 Around 70% of all the nation’s freight is moved by truck.
 The companies that own these trucks work in partnership with public safety organizations, including the Department of Transportation, the Federal Motor Carrier Safety Administration, other government and local police agencies, as well as technology companies that help to ensure the safe transport of goods all around the country.